Gifts (novel): Publication and reception

 Ursula K. Le Guin, pictured giving a reading in 2008.
 Gifts has been described as representing a return to young adult fantasy in her writing.

 Gifts was published on 1 September 2004 by Harcourt.
 It was the first volume of the Annals of the Western Shore trilogy, and was followed by Voices in 2006 and Powers in 2007.
 Le Guin suggested in an interview in 2012 that she had faced pressure from her publisher to make the series "more like Harry Potter", but that she tried to resist the pressure.
 Gifts won the PEN Center USA 2005 Children's literature award.
 The book was written as young adult fiction, and was marketed at children aged twelve and above, although reviewers stated that older readers would also enjoy it.
 Literature scholar Mike Cadden has stated that the novel represented Le Guin's return to young adult fantasy, to a genre where she has the "greatest moral force."

 The novel had a strongly positive critical reception.
 Some reviewers praised the themes of the novel: the Portland Oregonian wrote that Le Guin's depiction of greed and misused power was "timeless as well as timely, and ha[d] the deep, lasting ring of truth that makes for well-loved, enduring young adult literature."
 Kirkus Reviews stated that the "ending was a little tidy", but that the story was compelling, and "getting-there that provides this offering’s greatest reward".

 Other commentators gave the style of the work a positive reception.
-A review in the online science fiction magazine Tor.com compared Gifts to an old fairytale, stating that it had the "power of something told and retold".
+A review in the online speculative fiction magazine Tor.com compared Gifts to an old fairytale, stating that it had the "power of something told and retold".
 Reviewers wrote that Le Guin's description of Orrec's blindness was "fiercely real", and that her prose had a poetic or lyrical quality to it.
 The exploration of the consequences of power and the coming of age themes has been described as insightful and provocative, while the construction of the story, and the Orrec and Gry's gradual understanding of the consequences of their choices, were also praised.

 The characterization of Orrec and Gry was well received.
 A review in Horn Book Magazine stated that the twain were "unique, thoughtful young rebels".
 Their struggles were described as having philosophical aspects that nonetheless did not dominate the story.
 The review used Le Guin's own words to describe her prose, writing that she "talked like a little stream running, clearly and merrily, with the Lowland softness and fluency."
 Cadden, writing in 2006, stated that the characters were drawn in a manner relevant to young adults, and that it was Le Guin's most satisfying work of young adult fiction.
 Another reviewer said that Gifts had the "earthy magic and intelligent plot twists" of the Earthsea Cycle, and that the book was a "gift in the purest sense."